 For many people heading to Costa Rica, they wonder if making the long drive to Manuel Antonio National Park is worth it.
-It’s a bit far from the jungle of La Fortuna or the beaches of Guanacaste.
+It’s a bit far from the jungle of La Fortuna or the beaches of Guanacaste, especially for a family vacation to Costa Rica.
 But is it worth the time to go to Manuel Antonio in Costa Rica?

 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.